alquin97/md_membrane_class/practical/README.md

 gmx mdrun -deffnm system_prod -v
 ```
 **IMPORTANT: Two problems arise here:**
-- **1) If you use the provided output for the equilibration `gmx grompp` will likely not go through because the shared system_equi3.gro file and the previously generated system_GMX.top file don't match (inescapable condition).
-This is true as the two systems were built slightly different.**
+- **1) If you use the externally provided output of the equilibration, `gmx grompp` will likely not go through because the shared system_equi3.gro file and your previously generated system_GMX.top file don't match in atom number (inescapable condition).
+This is true as the two systems were built slightly different (different PACKMOL-Memgen runs).**
 - **2) Again, the simulation run takes too long to finish.
 Proceed with the shared output files.**

-#### Analysis

-What we're going to do now is a bit of analysis of our membrane.
-The two typical measurements to assess are the **membrane thickness** and the **area per lipid (APL)**.
-So as to do that, we're going to use [FATSLiM](http://fatslim.github.io/) a package ready to analyze membrane simulations.

-Before doing that you can also check how it visually looks like:
+Once finished, see what the simulation looks like.

 ```
 vmd system_equi3.gro system_prod.xtc
 ```

-##### Membrane thickness

-Before using `fatslim`, we need to define an entry in the index called `headgroups`, indicating the phosphate groups of the lipids.
-Thus, we need to generate an index with GROMACS first:
+#### Analysis

+Next, we will do a short analysis of our membrane.
+The two typical measurements to examine are the **membrane thickness** and the **area per lipid (APL)**.
+Use [FATSLiM](http://fatslim.github.io/) to analyze membrane simulations.
+FATSLiM makes use of lipid 'head groups' to calculate these two values, which must be defined in a index file.
+Use GROMACS to create a new index file with the lipid head groups properly indexed.

 ```
 gmx make_ndx -f system_equi3.gro -o fatslim.ndx<<EOF